sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/125-4-winter.md

 ### 28th Moonstone, 125, Early Winter

-Today, *Sazkul Cogsashas* the one dwarf that was spared the bloodbath of the werebeavers has lost her mind.
+Today, *Sazkul Cogsashas*, the one dwarf that was spared the bloodbath of the werebeavers has lost her mind.

 ![Nuts](http://pixxx.wtf.cat/image/0w3l330X1e0m/Image%202014-08-17%20at%206.23.05%20PM.png)